Skip to main content

 User roles define users’ permissions in regards to a particular object.
 For now, there are only two user roles.
 The Viewer role will be coming soon.

-Note that since the Viewer role is not yet available, all users with the Guest or Member access levels are granted the Editor role.
+Note: There is no separate Viewer role.
+All Guest users are automatically limited to viewing only, while Members can edit objects they have access to.
 Users with the Owner and Admin access levels are granted the same permissions as object owners, which allows them to change object owners and delete objects.

 Share settings